-There are several steps to the development, modification or withdrawal of a reliability standard.
+There are several steps to the development, modification or withdrawal of a reliability standard14.
 A typical process for a project identified in the Reliability Standards Development Plan that involves a revision to an existing standard is shown below.
 Note that most projects do not include a field test.

-&lt;sup>12 The process described is also applicable to projects used to propose a new or modified definition or variance or to propose retirement of a definition or variance.
+14 The process described is also applicable to projects used to propose a new or modified definition or variance or to propose retirement of a definition or variance.